-1 Quick Installation 3
+Quick Installation 3

-2 Design principles 5
+Design principles 5

-3 User Guide 7
+User Guide 7

-4 More information 29
+More information 35

+One last thing 37

-5 One last thing 31
+Quick Installation Design principles User Guide More information One last thing

 Pint is a Python package to define, operate and manipulate physical quantities: the product of a numerical value and a unit of measurement.
 It allows arithmetic operations between them and conversions from and to different units.